MikaelMayer/Editor/README.md

 1. `npm bundle.js` to bundle the server code into the executable.
 2. `npm version patch` to patch Editor's version number

-### Publishing locally:
+### Publishing locally for testing.

 Inside the folder containing the Editor folder, run the following command.

      npm install ./Editor

 This will install all executables at the location given in `npm bin` and make them available in your PATH.
+This can be useful for development.

 ## Limitations, future work and caution

 ### HTML formatting caution

-- Make sure your source files have unix-style end of lines (\n and not \r\n).
-Else this might cause a lot of trouble.
+- On Windows, while loading dynamic `.elm` webpages, if you use `nodejs.fileread`, make sure to convert the resulting string with `String.newlines.toUnix`.
+This is a reversible function that ensures that the newlines are \n and not \r\n.
+Else, the reverse interpreter will replace all windows-like newlines \r\n by Unix-like newlines \n anyway but this might take a looong time.

 ### Need for authentication